If you are looking for software to use, go to Huajun Software Park! software release AI product list

 Compared with using CDs, a media that is about to be eliminated, to install systems, USB disk installation has become the absolute mainstream way to install systems, whether it is Windows or Linux.
 However, when making a bootable USB flash drive containing files larger than 4G, it often happens that it cannot be installed after making it.
 Today, the editor of Huajun shows you how to use UltraISO to create a bootable USB flash drive with a file larger than 4G.
 I hope you will support and share the carefully selected content.
 If you like it, hurry up and get it!

-There are two ways to install a U disk.
-One is to burn the U disk into a CD format.
-You can think of the burned U disk as a system installation CD.
-There are many software that can be used for the burning process, but it is the most commonly used.
-The one is UltraISO; the second way to install a U disk is to burn the U disk into PE.
-PE is simply a bottom-level system released by Microsoft that only runs in memory.
-After the PE system is started, the system installation is performed - This method only applies to installing Windows systems, not Linux.
+There are two ways to install a USB flash drive.
+One is to burn the USB flash drive into a CD format.
+You can think of the burned USB flash drive as a system installation CD.
+There are many softwares that can be used for the burning process, but the most commonly used one is UltraISO.
+The second USB flash drive installation method is to burn the USB flash drive into a PE.
+PE is simply an underlying system released by Microsoft that only runs in memory.
+System installation is performed after the PE system is started - this method is only suitable for installing Windows systems, not Linux.

 Some netizens reported that some system images cannot be installed using a USB flash drive because the install.wim in the image is larger than 4G.
 Here I will introduce to you how to create a USB bootable disk from a CD image with files larger than 4G.